 Cowboy boots were identified as the official state footwear of Texas in 2007, a designation that was made because of its indelible ties to history.
 After the Civil War, Texans became highly involved in cattle farming.
 Their unique needs led to the invention of the cowboy boots, footwear that is long lasting, can be worn comfortably even while on horseback, and relatively easy to wear.
 Interestingly enough, it was through the efforts of a middle school teacher and her class that the boots were identified as the official state footwear, as they did the necessary research on how these had an impact on Texan culture and history.

 The US has recently been recognized as the world’s top oil producer, a title that can be attributed to the sheer amount of this resource in the state of Texas.
+What is texas known for producing?
+Oil, of course!
 Texas accounts for 40-60% of the oil and gas produced by the US, and experts say that the industry will continue to grow in the next years.
 The large amount produced by the state is such that it now also exports to other countries; in fact, the amount of natural gas exported by Texas is more than what the other states produce,

-Texas is one of the leaders of the rodeo scene.
+Texas is one of the leaders of the rodeo scene, and it is also one of the best things about Texas.
 In fact, the first rodeo was held in Pecos, and the small town continues to host its annual rodeo, which draws cowboys from across the country to compete with each other.
 The state also continues to host the Houston Livestock Show and Rodeo, the largest rodeo across the globe, every year.
 The Southwestern Exposition and Livestock Show, the oldest continuously running rodeo are also in Texas at Fort Worth.

 San Antonio: Saturday Night Rodeo General Admission Ticket